George Foreman Grill: Competition

 The success of the George Foreman Grill spawned a variety of similar celebrity-endorsed products, such as the Evander Holyfield Real Deal Grill, for which Holyfield starred in a 2007 infomercial, and the Carl Lewis Health Grill.
 None of these imitators, however, achieved the level of success of the Foreman Grill.
-The Jackie Chan Grill is the same grill as the George Foreman grill, but targets the Asian market, and is marketed by both Jackie Chan and George Foreman.
+The Jackie Chan Grill is the same grill as the George Foreman grill, but targets the Asian market, and has been marketed by both Chan and Foreman.